-- 1. Commit to increasing diversity by conducting a review of our current recruitment and hiring processes to establish clear, objective criteria that mitigates unlawful biases and centers equity at all stages of the process. - Implement Stay Interviews for new employees to discuss with their HR partner within the first three months of employment what is going well and what can be improved.
+- 1. Commit to increasing diversity by conducting a review of our current recruitment and hiring processes to establish clear, objective criteria that mitigates unlawful biases and centers equity at all stages of the process. - Continue offering Stay Interviews for new employees to discuss with their HR partner within the first three months of employment what is going well and what can be improved.
 Continue to offer exit interviews to better understand trends and potential areas for improvement. - 3.
-Conduct our annual staff Salary Equity Review program.
-Additionally, roll out the decoupled Equity Review and Reclassification Program processes which will ensure

-- that each review can be done thoughtfully and with full analysis, while using the most up-to-date comparative data for equity reviews, and provide further transparency in the review processes. - 4.
+Conduct our annual Staff Salary Equity Review to ensure that all staff salaries are within a 10% range of relevant medians and averages.
+This review will include data from various schools and colleges across our campus. - 4.
 Utilize existing data to examine the turnover rate of staff and faculty across a range of identities and share with SEAS leadership in an annual DEI report. - 5.
+Develop a program to enhance the skills of SEAS professionals and leaders, with the goal of boosting employee retention of talented individuals and fostering a thriving culture for staff, faculty, and students. - 6.
+Utilize the feedback data from staff and faculty surveys and other mechanisms to

-Utilize the feedback data from staff and faculty surveys and other mechanisms to continue to make enhancements within SEAS. - 6.
-Establish a Staff Forum Board as an opportunity to increase the channels for staff at all levels to share feedback and have their voices represented in key directions and decision making at SEAS. - Review and develop initiatives to improve the performance evaluation program for SEAS staff.
-Create a task force that includes a broadly diverse representation of SEAS staff.
+- continue to make enhancements within SEAS. - 7.
+Continue leading the Staff Advisory Committee as an opportunity to increase the channels for staff at all levels to share feedback and have their voices represented in key directions and decision making at SEAS. - Review and develop initiatives to improve the performance evaluation program for SEAS staff.
+Create a task force that includes a broadly diverse representation of SEAS staff. - 9.
+Consult with the U-M ADVANCE Program to explore opportunities for increasing diversity, broadly defined, in the faculty recruitment and hiring processes at SEAS.

 - Annual DEI reporting that indicates equity metrics improved over the five-year DEI 2.0 period. - Lower turnover rate for our underrepresented and minoritized staff and faculty over the five-year DEI 2.0 period.
-Aim for equitable retention rates and career advancement opportunities for employees from all backgrounds and at all levels of the organization. - Higher satisfaction rates for all staff and faculty on the Climate Surveys (with 2021 as a baseline) and reduced satisfaction gaps between underrepresented staff/faculty groups and the staff/faculty population generally.
+Aim for equitable retention rates and career advancement opportunities for employees from all backgrounds and at all levels of the organization. - Higher satisfaction rates for all staff and faculty on the Climate Surveys (with 2021 as a baseline) and reduced satisfaction gaps between underrepresented staff/faculty groups and the staff/faculty population generally. - Development of a comprehensive curriculum that covers essential leadership competencies, such as communication, decision-making, conflict resolution, and strategic thinking.